Beautiful Chaos (EP)

 Beautiful Chaos is the second extended play (EP) by girl group Katseye.
 It was released on June 27, 2025, through Hybe UMG and Geffen Records.
 Its first single, "Gnarly", became the group's first entry on the Billboard Hot 100.
 The Latin-inspired "Gabriela" was released one week ahead of the EP's worldwide release date, and a final single, "Gameboy", was released concurrently with the EP.

 Upon its release, the EP entered weekly music charts in fourteen regions, including reaching the top ten in Belgium, South Korea, and the US.
 The entry in the US' Billboard 200 demonstrated the group's growth since their first EP, as it marked their first entry in the top ten of the chart.

-To support the EP, Katseye embarked on their first concert tour, The Beautiful Chaos Tour, in November 2025.
-All songs from Beautiful Chaos are being performed on the tour.
+To support the EP, Katseye embarked on their first concert tour, the Beautiful Chaos Tour, in November 2025.
+All songs from Beautiful Chaos were performed on the tour.

 Background and release

 After their formation in 2023, Katseye released their first original music in August 2024 with the EP SIS (Soft Is Strong).
 The EP garnered moderate success, entering the US Billboard 200 and receiving favorable reviews from critics.
 In March 2025, Katseye were added to the lineups of Lollapalooza's and Wango Tango's 2025 festivals, before they had announced any new music to be released.

 On April 30, Katseye released "Gnarly", as the lead single for a then-unannounced upcoming EP and their first musical release since SIS (Soft Is Strong).
 On May 7, the album's cover art and release date of June 27 was announced.
 The five-song track list was revealed on May 28.
 On June 20, Katseye released "Gabriela" as the second single off the EP.
 A highlight medley was released on June 23, revealing snippets and the production credits of the unreleased songs.
 The full EP was released on June 27 along the music video for a third single, "Gameboy".